spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 You can manually configure the instance types as follows:
   * Click a down arrow to see the available options and check/uncheck as required.
-  * Click **Restore to default values** (above and to the right of the instance types list) to restore the instance types in a virtual node group to their default configuration.
-    * The instance types are set to the default Ocean configuration for the default virtual node group (all types available).
-Ocean selects the combination of instance types that match the workload requirements.
-    * For other virtual node groups, the instance types are those available in the default virtual node group.

 >**Note**: When you update the default virtual node group instance types, Ocean updates the Ocean cluster types because these have the same configuration.

 ### Configure Instance Types Using Advanced Filters

 Before configuring with this option, consider the following limitations:

-* If the VNG template/Default is set with `cluster.instanceTypes`,` filters != null` or `cluster.instanceTypes.whitelist/blacklist != null`, you cannot add filters on the custom VNG level.
+* If the VNG template/Default is set with `cluster.instanceTypes`.`filters != null` or `cluster.instanceTypes.whitelist/blacklist != null`, you cannot add filters on the custom VNG level.
 The **Advanced Selection** radio button is grayed with a tooltip on hover and a banner indicating the reason.
   1. Click **set to automatic** in the banner or the tooltip.
 The dialog that appears reflects the current configuration of the Template/Default VNG and the recommended change.
   2. Set the instanceTypes on the template/Default VNG to null and use filters on the custom VNG or accept the settings.
 * If any custom VNG is set with `launchSpec.instanceTypesFilters!=null`, you cannot add a whitelist or filters on the template/default VNG level.
 The **Advanced Selection** and **Manual Selection** radio buttons are grayed, with a tooltip on hover and a banner indicating the reason.
   1. Click **view details** in the banner or the tooltip.
-The dialog that appears includes all the custom VNGs set with `launchSpec.instanceTypesFilters != null`.
+The dialog that appears includes all the custom VNGs set with `launchSpec.instanceTypesFilters != null`

+ need screen here with good example

-  2. If you want to set filters on the template/default VNG, click the VNG name and then configure by either **Manual Selection** or **Automatic Selection**.
+  3. If you want to set filters on the template/default VNG, click the VNG name and then configure by either **Manual Selection** or **Automatic Selection**.

 ![advanced-filtering](https://github.com/user-attachments/assets/cee0e71f-cdf0-4fec-a7d3-b97589ee7627)

-In the instance types Selection list, view each instance type's currently selected size, vCPU, Memory (GiB), and GPU units.
-The Advanced instance types size filtering controls to the right of the instance types selection list let you filter these attributes for the instance types:
+The Advanced instance types size filtering controls to the right of the instance types selection list let you filter the following attributes:

 * Categories: One of the following: Accelerated_computing, Compute_optimized, General_purpose, Memory_optimized, Storage_optimized".
 * Disk Types: NVMe, EBS, SSD, HDD.